Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/getting-started/install.md

-# Install Tizen Studio for RT IDE
+# Install Tizen Studio for RT

-This section explains about the prerequisites required to install Tizen Studio for RT IDE.
+This section explains about the prerequisites required to install Tizen Studio for RT.
 It also walks you through the installation steps.

 ## Prerequisites

-Before installing Tizen Studio for RT IDE, ensure that the following prerequisites are met:
+Before installing Tizen Studio for RT, ensure that the following prerequisites are met:

 1. Download the appropriate JDK version from the [official Oracle website](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

-   The following table list the supported Ubuntu version and JDK version for the Tizen Studio with RT IDE:
+   The following table list the supported Ubuntu version and JDK version for the Tizen Studio with RT:

    **Table: Operating System Version and JDK Version**